livecode/livecode/extensions/widgets/graph/docs/guide/guide.md

 	set the showLines of widget "Line Graph" to false

 ![Line graph with no grid or markers](images/data-no-lines.png)

-This is helpful for creating a scatter plot.

 We can set the line/marker colors with the `graphColors` property.
 This is a return-delimited list of colors in RGB(A) format.
 For example: